horahoradev/horahora/README.md

 Designs are listed here:
 https://github.com/horahoradev/horahora-designs

-## Backup Restoration
-Backup_service writes psql dumps of the three databases (userservice, videoservice, scheduler) to backblaze.
-To restore, place the three latest dumps in the sql dir, `docker-compose up`, run migrations, then run restore.sh from within the container.

 ## Advanced Use Cases
 ### Other Storage Backends (s3, backblaze, anything s3-compatible)
 By default, Horahora will storage videos locally using Minio.